awslabs/green-boost/packages/gboost-ui/src/FileUpload/README.md

     * bucket is the bucket's name
     * key is the key to be appended to the beginning of each file
         * Must end in '/' for key to be interpretted as a file

-3. partition: string (Default: "aws")
+3. region: string

-    * Optional
-    * Partition the S3 buckets exist in
+    * AWS region the bucket is hosted in ('us-east-1')

 ##